elizabrock/CSSE-490/labs/lab-00-ruby-koans.md

-# Lab 0: Our First Flask App
+# Lab 0: Ruby Koans

 This lab serves to get you familiar with the basics of both Ruby and Test-Driven-Development.